When running a CA Access Gateway (SPS) to protect resources, it is blocked and returns an error page if the request contains a space char or a %20.

 BadUrlChars = //,./,/.,/*,*.,˜,\,%00-%1f,%7f-%ff,%25

 The behavior seen is by design.
-The difference you see is because you have 2 different types of Agent : a Reverse Proxy one and a Regular Web Agent.
+The difference is that there are 2 different types of Agents: a Reverse Proxy and a Regular Web Agent.

-In the Reverse Proxy Agent, we don't decode the url.
+In the Reverse Proxy Agent, the Web Agent doesn't decode the URL.
 The Reverse Proxy Agent has to pass directly the URL as is to the backend server.
 If the URL contains a bad char, then it will block the request.
-In this use case, the BadUrlChars has %25 (%), the Reverse Proxy Agent blocks the access.
+In this use case, the BadUrlChars has %25 (%), and the Reverse Proxy Agent blocks the access.

-In the Web Agent, we decode the url.
+In the Web Agent, the Agent decodes the URL.
 So the %20 will be handled as a space, and not just as a "%", a "2" and a "0".
 As such, as it doesn't meet the value of the BadUrlChars, the Web Agent won't block the request as badurlchars.